This article will share how I cheaply transfer money abroad using an app & website called Wise (formerly TransferWise).

 - They alert me via email every step of the money transfer process.

 Is this useful?
-Click on the button below to get your transfer fee waived for your first GBP 500:
+Click on the button below to register your account with Wise & start transferring money for less: